Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 \paragraph{The $u$-channel.} In computing the $u$-channel, we can simply perform the permutation $(a_2\leftrightarrow a_3)$ and $(s_2\leftrightarrow s_3)$.
 This results in

 where

 Note that in this case,

 As usual, for color-ordered partial amplitudes, we will not need to include the $u$-channel.
 Here, we only compute the $u$-channel for completeness. \paragraph{Correction to the OPE at one loop.} We can now finalize the correction to the OPE between $\tJ[1]$ and $\tJ[4]$ at one loop.
-Let us collect our results as
+Adding the $t$-channel and $u$-channel together, we get

 where

 We also have

 where